Josh Jung Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Royals pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in the league.

-- The Royals have a 3.74 team ERA that ranks eighth among all league pitching staffs.
+- The Royals have a 4.36 team ERA that ranks 14th among all MLB pitching staffs.

-- Royals pitchers combine to rank 11th in baseball in home runs surrendered (nine total, 0.9 per game).
+- Royals pitchers combine to rank 16th in baseball in home runs given up (12 total, 1.1 per game).

-- The Royals will send Greinke (0-2) to the mound for his third start of the season.
+- Lyles (0-2) makes the start for the Royals, his third of the season.

-- His last time out was on Wednesday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering one earned run while allowing seven hits.
+- His last appearance came on Thursday against the Toronto Blue Jays, when the right-hander tossed 5 2/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.